GioF71/tidal-connect/README.md

 ./local-build.sh
 ```

+The resulting image will be tagged as `my/tidal-connect`.
+You will have to set the variable `TIDAL_CONNECT_IMAGE` to this image name if you want to use it instead of the default docker image.
 Note that the image you build this way will not contain the tidal binaries.
 Refer to the following readme files in the [bin](https://github.com/GioF71/tidal-connect/blob/main/assets/custom/bin/README.md), [certificate](https://github.com/GioF71/tidal-connect/blob/main/assets/custom/certificate/README.md), [lib](https://github.com/GioF71/tidal-connect/blob/main/assets/custom/lib/README.md) and [lib-arm-linux-gnueabihf](https://github.com/GioF71/tidal-connect/blob/main/assets/custom/lib-arm-linux-gnueabihf/README.md).

 ### MQA content is gone